 Links In SEO, links to your website are like votes of approval from others and are extremely highly regarded by search engines.
 Getting these will for sure give your web pages a nice boost.

 Technical SEO Crawlability, on page SEO and other technical aspects are factored in here.
-This includes, but is not limited to the optimization of meta titles and descriptions, how well your page is structured with the help of headlines, if your website is secure and more.
+This includes, but is not limited to the optimization of meta titles and descriptions, how well your page is structured with the help of headlines, if your website is secure, are your canonical tags implemented correctly and more.
+It can also mean addressing site speed, and page load times - to learn more about Wix Performance.

 Keywords are two to five word phrases that your potential clients would type into a search engine when looking for you, or a business like yours.
 Choosing and inserting the right terms in your content is crucial since it will help Google’s bots to understand your website better and identify you as a relevant result for a specific search.